 Nonprofits who receive 501(c)(3) tax-exempt status from the IRS are automatically exempt from Alaska’s income tax.
 For information and filing requirements for exemptions from other state taxes, including local sales or property taxes, check with Alaska’s Department of Revenue.

 3. Other state reporting and registration requirements.

-Depending on your activities and the size of your organization, you may need to register with the Alaska attorney general before doing any fundraising activities.
-Check with Alaska's attorney general website for additional rules or, for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Depending on your activities and the size of your organization, you may need to register with the state before doing any fundraising activities.
+Check the Alaska Consumer Protection website for information and rules about fundraising and registration requirements for nonprofits.